 You also need to trust the people you delegate tasks to—even if they aren’t perfect fits for their roles.
 Give them a chance before assuming that their skills are too different from yours (or worse yet—that they’re incompetent).
 We often judge others by ourselves: if something seems challenging, we assume it would be impossible for someone else.
 If something comes naturally or easily for us, we believe everyone else should be able to figure this out equally well!
 However, this assumption is often wrong—and can lead to self-defeatism.
 We imagine that no one has what it takes until proven otherwise!

 - Break your goals down into smaller tasks

 - Prioritize your tasks

 - Gain support for your goals, if necessary

-- Give yourself permission to fail, if necessary
+- Permit yourself to fail, if necessary